ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/04-docker-hub.md

 {: .callout}

 ### Exploring r-base as an example Docker Hub page
 As an example of a Docker Hub page, let's explore the page for the R statistics language.
 The most basic form of containerised R is in the "r-base" image (which is endorsed by the Docker team).
-Open your web browser to <https://hub.docker.com/_/r-base> to see what is on a typical Docker hub software page.
+Open the following link your web browser to see what is on a typical Docker hub software page: <https://hub.docker.com/_/r-base>.

-The top-left provides information about the name, short description, popularity (i.e., over a million downloads in the case of this image), and endorsements.
+The top-left of the page provides information about the name, a short description, popularity (i.e., over a million downloads in the case of this image), and endorsements.

 The top-right provides the command to pull this image to your computer.

-The main body of the page contains many used headings, such as:
+The main body of the page contains a variety of additional information under several headings, such as:
 - Which tags (i.e., image versions) are supported;
 - Summary information about where to get help, which computer architectures are supported, etc.;
 - A longer description of the package;